 2. Inducer and Co-repressor:

 It has been mentioned above that an enzyme gets induced or repressed by the presence of a particular substrate.
 The substance which induces the synthesis of an enzyme is called the inducer and the substance which suppresses the synthesis of the enzyme is called the repressor.
 In the synthesis of p galactosidase, lactose acts as the inducer and in the suppression of histidine synthesizing enzyme histidine acts as the repressor.
 Enzyme induction or repression is generally brought about by the substrate on which an enzyme can act.

 But in some instances there will be molecules which resemble the substrate which also can act as the inducers.
 A typical example of this kind of induction is IPTG (isopropyl thiogalactoside).
 IPTG resembles lactose and can induce the production of the enzyme (3 galactosidase.
 Such inducers which are not substrates themselves but can bring about induction because of similarities with the substrate are known as gratuitious inducers.
 In the above paragraphs we have discussed as to how in the absence of lactose there is no synthesis of (3 galacotosidase.
 This means then in the absence of the inducer the genes responsible for the production of the enzyme protein do not function.

 It will be interesting to find out as to why the enzymes do not function in the absence of lactose and how in the presence of lactose the genes regulating the enzyme synthesis get activated.
 It has been found out that a group of molecules called repressors are present in the cell and they check the activity of the enzymes.
 In the presence of the inducers the repressors get inactivated.
 In some instances ordinarily the repressors are inactive but they become active in the presence of another group of molecules called co- repressors.
 The induction and repression is supposed to work in the following manner.
+1.

 Inducible system: active repressor+ inducer= inactive repressor 2.
 Repressible system: Inactive repressor + corepressor = active repressor

 3. The Operon Concept: